Septal Perforation: Causes, Repair, and Recovery

 “Non-surgical treatments such as petroleum jelly, rinsing with salt water, and humidification are helpful,” says Warren.
 “If the perforation does not heal and it is symptomatic, then using a silicone button or surgery should be considered.”

 Most people prefer surgical septal perforation treatment, according to Warren.
 “There are many different surgical techniques, but all techniques basically move the patient’s own tissue to cover the hole or use outside graft material to patch the hole.”

-“Septal perforation repair is a technically demanding procedure and there are only a handful of plastic and reconstructive surgeons and otolaryngologists that are skilled in these methods, especially for larger defects,” says Dr. Matthew Kaufman, MD, a board certified plastic surgeon and otolaryngologist based in New Jersey.
+“Septal perforation repair is a technically demanding procedure and there are only a handful of plastic and reconstructive surgeons and otolaryngologists that are skilled in these methods, especially for larger defects,” says Dr. Matthew Kaufman, a board-certified plastic surgeon and otolaryngologist based in New Jersey.

-Septal perforation repair surgery is usually successful.
-But some large perforations can be difficult to close.
-Kaufman and his colleagues have developed a method of septal perforation repair for septal perforations that are so large that they cause a problem called saddle nose deformity (nasal collapse), because they extend from the top of the nose all the way to the bottom; essentially an entire loss of the septum.
+Septal perforation repair surgery is usually successful, but some large perforations can be difficult to close.
+Kaufman and his colleagues have developed a method of septal perforation repair for septal perforations that are so large that they cause a problem called “saddle nose deformity” or “nasal collapse,” because they extend from the top of the nose all the way to the bottom; essentially an entire loss of the septum.

 “This method involves extensive mobilization of nasal linings and use of bone and cartilage grafting,” Kaufman explains.
 The procedure has resulted in successful repair of septal perforations, normalization of nasal function, and correction of the saddle nose deformity in patients with these very large defects, according to Kaufman.